yushundong/yushundong.github.io/_pages/about.md

 News
 ------

 <div style="border:1px solid #ccc; padding:10px; height:400px; overflow:auto; background-color:#f9f9f9">
 {{"
 * **Aug.
+2025**: We published a brand new library focusing on the model extraction attack & defense for graph machine learning!
+Check [our Github Repo](https://github.com/LabRAI/PyGIP) and [our Official Website](https://labrai.github.io/PyGIP/)!
+* **Aug.
 2025**: Received IGNITE FSU Seed Translational Research Projects grant to study safe MLaaS.
 * **Aug.
 2025**: One paper accepted by EMNLP 2025.
-* **July 2025**: Received an NSF Award to study wildfire management in hurricane prone regions.
+* **Aug.
+2025**: Received an NSF Award to study wildfire management in hurricane prone regions.
 * **Aug.
 2025**: One paper accepted by SIGSPATIAL 2025.
 * **Aug.
 2025**: One paper accepted by DMLR 2025.
 * **July 2025**: Received an NSF Award to study secure and reliable Machine Learning as a service (MLaaS).